 Dear Holy Family Catholic Community Parishioners,

 I would like to remind you that the Church is open for private prayer after the 8:30 a.m.
 Mass until 11 a.m.
-(Monday thru Fridays) and that there is a one-hour Adoration/Benediction service for private prayer on Tuesdays, which is available to anyone in the Church from 10 to 11 a.m.
-I encourage you to spend that time praying for the end of the pandemic and for God’s guidance to state of our present world.
-The Church is closed immediately after 8:30 a.m.
-Mass on Saturdays for security.
+(Monday thru Fridays), and that there is a one-hour Exposition of the Eucharist for private prayer on Tuesdays.
+The time of the Exposition begins at 9:30 a.m. and lasts until 10:30 a.m.
+I encourage you to spend that time praying for the end of the pandemic and for God’s guidance for our country in our present world.

-We have heard from a lot of our ministries who are anxious in getting started and wanting space in our facilities, but considering the present situation, we presently are only allowing the groups to have “zoom” or other virtual meetings.
 I am glad so many of you are being cautious, as your concern will slow the progression of this pandemic down.
 I can only stress with you our caution and concern for your safety.
-If you are elderly, or have any symptoms of illness, or do not feel comfortable in getting outside your home at this time, please stay home for your own safety and that of others.
+If you are elderly or have any symptoms of illness or do not feel comfortable in getting outside your home at this time, please stay home for your own safety and that of others.
 The Bishop continues granting the dispensation from the requirement of attending Sunday Mass, so the Church at this point does not consider your staying home sinful.
 Although, it is good practice to find time to pray on Sunday and participate virtually in the Mass.
 The dispensation is not to be taken as an opportunity to drop all prayer and religion.
 We will still be showing the Mass on CCTN, TV45, YouTube, and Facebook.
 Masses for this Sunday will be celebrated on Saturday evening (Vigil Mass) at 5 p.m. and on Sunday at 8:45 a.m., 10:30 a.m., 12:15 p.m. and 5 p.m. and can be seen on our parish livestream, in real time.
 We continue practicing safe distancing in the Church which restricts the amount of people we can have in the Church and requiring attendees to wear masks during the whole service.

 We are also celebrating daily Masses at 6:45 a.m.
 (Monday thru Friday) and 8:30 a.m.
 (Monday thru Saturday), with Confession (in the cry rooms) after the 8:30 a.m.
 Masses and at 4 p.m. on Saturdays, prior to the 5 p.m.
 Vigil Mass.
 Please help us spread the news that our Daily Mass is now being televised on CCTN, on the Good-Life Channel 45 at 5 p.m., Monday thru Friday.
 I want to thank those who donated to make this daily Mass available for our community.